magneticstain/ip2cr/README.md

     	Outputs results in JSON format; implies usage of --silent flag -org-search
     	Search through all child accounts of the organization for resources, as well as target account (target account should be parent account)
-  -org-search-role-name string
+  -org-search-ou-id string
+    	The ID of the AWS Organizations Organizational Unit to target when performing a search -org-search-role-name string
-    	The name of the role in each child account of an AWS Organization to assume when performing a search (default "ip2cr") -silent
+    	The name of the role in each child account of an AWS Organization to assume when performing a search (default "ip2cr") -org-search-xaccount-role-arn string
+    	The ARN of the role to assume for gathering AWS Organizations information for search, e.g. the role to assume with R/O access to your AWS Organizations account
+  -silent
     	If enabled, only output the results
   -svc string
-    	Specific cloud service to search (default "all") -verbose
+    	Specific cloud service(s) to search.
+Multiple services can be listed in CSV format, e.g. elbv1,elbv2.
+Available services are: cloudfront , ec2 , elbv1 , elbv2 (default "all")
+  -verbose
     	Outputs all logs, from debug level to critical
 ```

 ### Using IP2CR With MFA Role

 A large number of enterprises configure their IAM architecture such that users login to a central AWS account and then assume various IAM roles in other accounts as needed.
 It's [recommended by AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_configure-api-require.html) that these roles are configured to require the principal to be authenticated using MFA.
-This can present a problem when configuring AWS credentials using a profile that assumes a target role using MFA (denoted by the usage of the `mfa_serial` as part of the profile) as the AWS SDK is not configured to automatically prompt the user for MFA input.
+This can present a problem when configuring AWS credentials using a profile that assumes a target role using MFA (denoted by the usage of the `mfa_serial` as part of the profile) as the AWS SDK does not support (automatically) prompting the user for MFA input.

 Instead, this will present itself as a fatal error within IP2CR, e.g.: